Auspicious-EX/DailyWebDev/README.md

 ## Overview
 This repository is dedicated to my journey of learning web development by taking on daily challenges from various sources and videos.
 Each day, I'll tackle a new topic, complete exercises, and build projects to enhance my skills in front-end and back-end web development.
+**Note** : You can see all Notes in Tutorial.md fils .
+Enjoy Learning...

 ## Goals
 - **Learn Continuously**: Engage in daily learning activities to deepen understanding and proficiency in web development technologies.